-In 2019, the effective dose equivalent to the offsite maximally exposed individual (MEI) from all operations at the INL Site was calculated as .0559 mrem/yr, which is 0.56% of the 10-mrem/yr federal standard and was calculated using all sources that emitted radionuclides to the environment from the INL site.
-The emissions are bounded by the analysis in the 1995 EIS, which estimated the annual cumulative doses to the maximally exposed worker, offsite maximally exposed individual (MEI), and the collective population from DOE's decision to implement the preferred alternative (DOE/EIS-0203).
+In 2018, the effective dose equivalent to the offsite maximally exposed individual (MEI) from all operations at the INL Site was calculated as 1.02 E-02 mrem/yr, which is 0.10% of the 10-mrem/yr federal standard and was calculated using all sources that emitted radionuclides to the environment from the INL site.
+The additional increment in emissions from the proposed action would not significantly change the total site-wide MEI dose.
+Therefore, the emissions are bounded by the analysis in the 1995 EIS, which estimated the annual cumulative doses to the maximally exposed worker, offsite maximally exposed individual (MEI), and the collective population from DOE's decision to implement the preferred alternative (DOE/EIS-0203).
 The potential air emissions and human health impacts associated with the proposed action would be smaller than and are bounded by the impacts presented in the 1995 EIS.